-Full details on the 2018 International Geography Bee European Division Championships will be available here by fall 2017.
+Full details on the 2018 International Geography Bee European Division Championships will be available here by November 2017.

 Congratulations to the 2017 International Geography Bee European Division Champions!